telnetr4/CowtasticMods/README.md

 # CowtasticMods
 This repo contains ~most of~ all the BepInEx 5 plugins I've written for Cowtastic Cafe (Windows, Mac and Linux).
 This document covers the _recommended_ way to install mods for Cowtastic Cafe 1.1.0.0+

-Check [releases](https://github.com/telnetr4/CowtasticMods/releases/latest) for the downloads.
+Check [releases](https://github.com/telnetr4/CowtasticMods/releases/latest) for the downloads or the [pinned comment on the #CowtasticMods channel of PreggoPixel's Discord](https://discord.com/channels/740342492599156876/1122014015032406036/1131370924831166605) (the second option also points to releases, but is currently the less messy way of getting to the downloads.)

 If you have never installed mods or are setting up a new install of the game, start reading from the "Prereq Installations" section and work your way down this document.
 If you are adding a mod to an already modded game you can start at the "Mod Installation" section.